Why Legal Data Intelligence

 The model is iterative, so users can cycle back to refine and better understand the data.

+Several of the Legal Data Intelligence model use case workflows correspond with elements of the EDRM.
 The EDRM has other models on their site: Information Governance Reference Model; Metrics Model; Privacy and Security Risk Reduction Model.

 NIST is an agency of the United States Department of Commerce.